 Emerging Technology & Disruptive Innovation

-While equipment and procurement is the traditional core focus of DSEI, the event in 2017 will expand its content to cover what is considered by many to be the most important capability of all – the People & Skills of the defence & security sector.
-Whether it’s recruiting the next generation of engineering professionals, training, retaining or supporting the work force, the seminar programme across DSEI on Day Four will be dedicated to this important element of the sector.
+While equipment and procurement is the traditional core focus of DSEI, the event in 2017 expanded its content to cover what is considered by many to be the most important capability of all – the People & Skills of the defence & security sector.
+Whether it’s inspiring the next generation of STEM professionals, training, retaining or supporting the work force, the seminar programme across DSEI on Day Four will be dedicated to this important element of the sector.